danrlu/Fuller_Lab_paper/README.md

 Here are the original scripts used to process data for the paper.

-There are places for improvement (mostly, in several steps unzipping/writing out intermediate files was not necessary), and our high performance cluster upgraded from SGE to SLURM somewhere in the middle so it's a mix of job script format.
+There are places for improvement (mostly, in several steps unzipping/writing out intermediate files was not necessary), and our high performance computing cluster upgraded from SGE to SLURM somewhere in the middle of analysis so it's a mix of job script format.
 I'm keeping them as they are for record keeping.

 A few notes:
 - Put all .fastq files and the scripts into the same folder unless otherwise noted.